-PEIS measurement.
-The PEIS setup is shown in Figure S1.
+PEIS Measurement.
+The PEIS setup is shown in Figure S2.
 A laser diode module LD1539 (Laser 2000, λ=405 nm, max.
-50 mW) was used for charge carriers generation.
+50 mW) was used for charge carrier generation.
 The laser intensity was sinusoidally modulated at 10 Hz for all PEIS measurements.
 The beam profile of the laser diode module was improved by using a spatial filter and a collimator lens.
 The laser was focused onto the ITO coated glass substrate using an LD Plan-NEOFLUAR 40× objective with a correction ring (Zeiss, numerical aperture 0.6), which allowed to correct for spherical aberration caused by focusing through a solid substrate.
 The sample holder was mounted onto an M-VP-25XL XYZ positioning system with a 50 nm motion sensitivity on all axes (Newport, UK).
 A white light illuminated the sensor from the front side to obtain an optical image of the sensor surface with the CMOS camera.
 The photocurrent was measured using an EG&G 7260 lock-in amplifier.
 The control program used for the measurements was written in LabView27.

 Results